XuezheMax/apollo/README.md

 |  Adam      |   0.001    |      0         |         True            |        0         |     NA    |      1.0        |
 |  RAdam     |   0.001    |      0         |         True            |        0         |     NA    |      1.0        |
 |  Apollo    |   10.0     |      0         |         False           |       400        |    0.01   |      1.0        |

+Since the weight decay rate is zero for all the optimizers, there is no difference of decoupled weight decay.

 ### Neural Machine Translation